beezwax/WP-Publish-to-Apple-News/readme.txt

 4. Manage posts in Apple News right from the post edit screen

 == Changelog ==

+= 2.4.1 =
+* Enhancement: Migrate to use Mantle Testkit for unit tests
+* Enhancement: Add support for PHP 8.2.
+* Deprecation: Dropped support for PHP 7.1, PHP 8.0 is now the minimum supported version.
+* Deprecation: Bumped minimum supported WordPress version to 5.6 (the first release with PHP 8.0 support).

 = 2.4.0 =
 * Enhancement: Adds a new Automation configuration to set sections, themes, and other metadata based on taxonomic association for a selected term in the selected taxonomy.
 This system replaces the Sections configuration previously in use and Sections settings will auto-migrate to the new system.